fineanmol/plant-tree/README.md

-🌾 Updated on Mon, 17 Mar 2025 18:44:08 GMT
+🎋 Updated on Wed, 19 Mar 2025 10:29:39 GMT

-> "The best error message is the one that never shows up."
+> "Experience is the name everyone gives to their mistakes."